xonixx/xonixx.github.io/awk.md

 - [Awkprolog](https://github.com/prolog8/awkprolog)
 - [Gron in Awk](https://github.com/xonixx/gron.awk) (my creation)

-And there is a simple explanation for this.
+There is a simple explanation for this.
 A minimum of features liberates creativity.
 When there is only one way to do something, you don't spend a lot of time choosing that very way, but you concentrate on implementing a pure idea.
 There is no temptation to add (often) unnecessary abstractions, simply because with such restrictions it is almost impossible to implement them.
 In addition, there is a sporting interest -- is it really possible to write something functional even in such a language?

-Surprisingly, you can actually get very far with Awk most of the time.
-Many who tried said they were surprised how well the Awk prototype worked.
+Surprisingly, you can actually get very far with AWK most of the time.
+Many who tried said they were surprised how well the AWK prototype worked.
 So, there was not even much point in rewriting it into some more traditional programming language.

 > [I wrote a compiler in awk!](https://news.ycombinator.com/item?id=13452043)
 >
 > To bytecode; I wanted to use the awk-based compiler as the initial bootstrap stage for a self-hosted compiler.
 Disturbingly, it worked fine.
 Disappointingly, it was actually faster than the self-hosted version.
 But it's so not the right language to write compilers in.
 Not having actual datastructures was a problem.
 But it was a surprisingly clean 1.5kloc or so. awk's still my go-to language for tiny, one-shot programming and text processing tasks.

 In principle, I am inclined to share this opinion.
-I am even ready to go as far as to say that what _can_ be scripted with Awk, _should_ be scripted with Awk (over Python, Ruby, Node.js, etc.).
-I'm not saying that you should write big apps though, but for small scripts Awk is absolutely fine alternative to major scripting languages with lots of benefits.
+I am even ready to go as far as to say that what _can_ be scripted with AWK, _should_ be scripted with AWK (over Python, Ruby, Node.js, etc.).
+I'm not saying that you should write big apps though, but for small scripts AWK is absolutely fine alternative to major scripting languages with lots of benefits.
 A good programmer chooses the most powerful tool for the job, the best programmer chooses the least powerful tool to do the job.

-Personally, I've found that Awk is also a surprisingly good replacement for larger than average shell scripts.
+Personally, I've found that AWK is also a surprisingly good replacement for larger than average shell scripts.

 Why?

-1. **Portability** (Awk is a [part of the POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html)).
+1. **Portability** (AWK is a [part of the POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html)).
 Probably, Python in this sense is [the most expressive opposite](https://xkcd.com/1987/).
 And there are also shells.
 Either the more functional, but less versatile bash/zsh, or the standard, but less rich in features, POSIX sh, or the cool, but non-POSIX fish.
 2. Very **clean** C-like **syntax**
 3. Powerful **associative arrays**
 4. Powerful **string functions**
 5. Easy **interoperability** with the shell.
-While the Awk core is very small, the full power of the standard *nix utilities is at your disposal.
+While the AWK core is very small, the full power of the standard *nix utilities is at your disposal.
 6. The language is very **minimalistic** and **non-redundant**, not changing since probably the year 1985.
 Therefore, after reading the [canonical book on AWK, published back in 1988](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_Awk_Programming_Language.pdf) (by the way, an absolute joy to read, one of the finest docs ever written), you can be sure that you know the whole language.
 It is unlikely that anyone would dare to say the same even about POSIX sh.

-So, if you take [this article](https://j3s.sh/thought/write-posix-shell.html), which promotes writing in POSIX shell, you'll notice that all of its arguments apply equally or even better to Awk.
+So, if you take [this article](https://j3s.sh/thought/write-posix-shell.html), which promotes writing in POSIX shell, you'll notice that all of its arguments apply equally or even better to AWK.

-I also want to cite a programmer Vladimir Dinev, who creates some interesting projects with Awk:
+I also want to cite a programmer Vladimir Dinev, who creates some interesting projects with AWK:

 > ### [Why shell + awk?](https://github.com/vladcc/shawk#why-shell--awk)
 >Mainly because of this serendipitous observation: